 The European Commission (EC) has stated that British holidaymakers, even in the event of a no-deal Brexit, will not be required to travel with a visa when visiting EU countries.
 Instead, a new document, costing around €7 and valid for up to three years, will be required by those who wish to travel to EU member states and will allow British nationals visa-free access to the Schengen Area.
 The European Travel and Authorisation System (ETIAS), introduced in the November of 2016, will provide electronic authorization to UK nationals who wish to visit EU member states in a post-Brexit environment and will allow them to reside in those countries for a period of ninety days.

-Theresa May’s Brexit deal arrived at after a series of negotiations that lasted from the June of 2017 until the December of 2018, allows both EU citizens and UK nationals to travel freely between one another’s countries during a transitional period that lasts from 2019 until 2021.
+Theresa May’s Brexit deal arrived after a series of negotiations that lasted from the June of 2017 until the December of 2018, allowing both EU citizens and UK nationals to travel freely between one another’s countries during a transitional period that lasts from 2019 until 2021.
 Once the transitional phase has passed, the EC states, UK citizens will be permitted to travel to the EU without visas if the British government allows EU citizens to do the same.
 British holidaymakers who visit the EU may only notice minor changes in the next three years but, in the years following the expiration of ETIAS, the nature of travel will depend on the mutual agreements made between Britain and the EU.

 Traveling abroad carries certain risks, such as contracting an illness or sustaining an injury, and British holidaymakers may wonder what will happen to them if they require medical attention while abroad.
 The availability of medical care to UK nationals visiting EU member states, like so many aspects of post-Brexit travel to EU countries, will depend on whether the UK parliament accepts or rejects Theresa May’s Brexit deal.
 UK travelers may be able to use the European Health Insurance Card (EHIC), covering medical emergencies and pre-existing health conditions, if the Prime Minister’s deal is accepted while a no-deal Brexit could leave British holidaymakers without health coverage.
 For more information about the future of EHIC, Eurotunnel has written an in-depth article that can be found here.